tomba-io/disposable-email-blocker/README.md

 The Disposable email blocker provide :

--   Protect all HTML Forms.
+- 🛡️ Protects all HTML forms and webmail emails
--   Detect invalid emails.
--   Detect invalid Domains.
+- 🛡️ Detects invalid email addresses and domains
--   Detect and Block disposable emails.
+- 🛡️ Blocks disposable email services
+- 🛡️ Custom error messages for a seamless user experience
--   We crawl the disposable email domains daily to keep safe from fake uses.
+- 🛡️ Disposable data daily updates to stay ahead of fake users
--   Custom Error Message.
--   Detect and Block webmail emails.

 ## How to use